isaac-svg/my-automation-collection/README.md

 ## I intend on writing bash scripts for automation my tasks so i dedicate this repo for that ##

 # Projetcs
--Downloads folder arranger
+1.Downloads folder arranger
--Git push automation
+2.Git push automation